 - Fees for dealing with leasehold property (should have been factored into original quote)

 How to guarantee you’re not caught out with your conveyancing

 Choose a solicitor who offers fixed fees and you’ll avoid any costly surprises at the end of your conveyancing.
 Fixed fees basically mean that the initial quoted amount will not change throughout the conveyancing process.

-Another guarantee to include is the ‘No Move, No Fee’ guarantee, which means that if your sale or purchase falls through due to the fault of another party, you’ll get your next conveyancing package free.
+Another guarantee to include is the ‘No Completion, No Fee’ guarantee, which means that if your sale or purchase falls through due to the fault of another party, you’ll get your next conveyancing package free.

-If you follow these tips you can’t go wrong, or even better, opt for a bespoke conveyancing quote complete with fixed fees and a ‘No Move, No Fee’ guarantee.
+If you follow these tips you can’t go wrong, or even better, opt for a bespoke conveyancing quote complete with fixed fees and a ‘No Completion, No Fee’ guarantee.
 Get an instant no obligation quote here.